-Microsoft recently rolled out a security update, and it seems many are experience issues pairing, connecting, or using certain Bluetooth devices after installing security updates.
-These security updates are important as they close security vulnerability by intentionally preventing connections from Windows to unsecure Bluetooth devices.
-However, if Bluetooth connectivity is something you cannot work without, here is what you can do.
+Some Windows users are experiencing issues pairing, connecting, or using certain Bluetooth devices after installing Windows Updates.
+These updates are important as they close security vulnerabilities by intentionally preventing connections from Windows to unsecure Bluetooth devices or adding features to the OS.
+However, if Bluetooth devices do not pair or connect, here is what you can do.

 Some Bluetooth devices do not pair or connect